 The findings section is organized into seven sub-sections, each of which confirms to one of the questions being asked in this research.
-These questions are listed in section 3.3.
+These questions are listed in "Variables for analysis" section above.

-4.1 List of clusters identified using DCN
+List of clusters identified using DCN

 Nodes and links are the building blocks of a co-citation network.
 CiteSpace supports a total of eleven Node Types (NTs).
-In this and the two subsequent findings (sections 4.2 and 4.3) we are interested in NT "cited references" and the resultant DCN.
-For findings pertaining to authors (section 4.4 and 4.5) and journals (section 4.6) we are interested in NT "cited authors" (and the corresponding ACN) and NT "cited journals (JCN) respectively.
-This discussion in the next paragraph apply equally to DCN, ACN and JCN.
+In this and the two subsequent findings ("List of frequently cited articles identified using DCN" and "List of turning point articles identified using DCN") we are interested in NT "cited references" and the resultant DCN.
+For findings pertaining to authors ("List of frequently cited authors identified using ACN" and "List of turning point authors identified using ACN") and journals (List of frequently cited journals identified using JCN") we are interested in NT "cited authors" (and the corresponding ACN) and NT "cited journals" (JCN) respectively.
+The discussion in the next paragraph apply equally to DCN, ACN and JCN.

 Each node in the DCN/ACN/JCN refers to an article/author/journal.
-The different time-sliced DCN/ACN/JCN co-citation networks are distinguished by their color.
+The different timesliced DCN/ACN/JCN co-citation networks are distinguished by their color.
 The colors indicate time and through the use of either the VIBGYOR spectrum or multiple shades of blue (depending on user selection), they represent the complete time interval of the analysis.
-The links can visually represent various characteristics of the underlying network, for example, the color of the link represents the year in which a connection between two nodes was first established (e.g., with regard to the DCN it is the year in which two articles were first co-cited), the strength of connection between any two nodes is represented by the thickness of the link (e.g., in the context of ACN the thicker the connection between two nodes, the greater the number of times that the two authors were co-cited).
+The links can visually represent various characteristics of the underlying network, for example, the color of the link represents the year in which a connection between two nodes was first established (e.g., with regard to the DCN it is the year in which two articles were first co-cited), the strength of connection between any two nodes is represented by the thickness of the link (e.g., in the context of ACN the thicker the connection between two nodes, the higher the author co-citation count).

-The DCN visualization allows us to identify underlying relationships among the cited articles.
-For example, a thick link between two nodes (denoting high co-citation count among the articles), both of which also have a relatively large diameter (denoting high citation count) and have been consistently over the years would identify two papers that are equally important to a subject matter.
+The DCN visualization allows us to identify underlying relationships among cited articles.
+For example, a thick link between two nodes (denoting high co-citation count among the articles), both of which also have a relatively large diameter (denoting high citation count) and have been consistently cited over the years would identify two papers that are equally important to a subject matter.
 But the question is what is the subject matter?
-It is possible to infer this from reading the abstracts of the papers with high-citation count?
+It is possible to infer this from reading the abstracts of the papers with high-citation count.
 However, this process is time consuming and the interpretation is subjective as it is based on a researcher's domain knowledge.